KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_shadow_archetypes_yaldabaoth_satan_lucifer_ahriman.md

 Water is the middle path—
 neither rigid nor chaotic, but fluid, receptive, coherent.

----

-✧ **5.
-The Prime Evil as an Internal Process — The Entropy of Consciousness**
+## The Prime Evil as an Internal Process — The Entropy of Consciousness

 Across all traditions, these shadow archetypes represent one mechanism: